 - How can you improve your chances of getting the job you want through personal or professional development?

-Let’s take a look at these interesting concepts in more detail by examining a handful of popular finance careers, and the respective skills and personality traits that match these roles.
+Let’s take a look at a handful of popular finance careers, and the respective skills and personality traits that match these roles.

 Skills & personality suited to various finance careers